garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Built-in networking tools.md

-This is about using the Cloud Service Provider's built-in networking tools provided as part of the basic [[Infrastructure as a Service (IaaS)]]
+This is about using the Cloud Service Provider's built-in networking tools provided as part of the basic [[Infrastructure as a Service (IaaS)]] service